miaografa/HengTrader/README.md

 This is a trading program for crypto currencies.
 I build this program using huobi python API.(which is no recommended)

 Welcome anyone to join me, as this is a great learning opportunity.
-In the future, I will continue to work on improving this code system.
+In the future, I will continue to work on improving this code system.However, first I need some time to write code comments and explanations.

 内容还在完善开发中。。。